Aaltogether

 In studies, self-criticism is often seen as the opposite of self-compassion.
 However, the results of the AllWell? study wellbeing questionnaire, conducted annually at Aalto, show that self-criticism and self-compassion are not directly dependent on each other.
 In the 2022 survey, with more than 2,000 respondents, a little more than half viewed themselves as either self-critical or somewhat self-critical.
 However, around 80 percent of the respondents had a sympathetic or somewhat sympathetic attitude towards themselves.
 The connection between self-criticism and self-compassion is, therefore, more complex.

-Self-compassion is more than just stopping self-criticism.
-It is about constant compassion and care for oneself.
+Self-compassion is more than just overcoming self-criticism.
+It is about constantly showing compassion and care for oneself.
 Neff describes this as the ability to be emotionally present to oneself in difficult situations: being mindful of one's miseries and offering support and encouragement when needed.
 Self-compassion requires courage and the will to face unpleasant sensations instead of avoiding them.
 Learning to be mindful is, therefore, important!

 Towards self-compassion

 The results of the AllWell? questionnaire show that self-criticism is common among Aalto students.
-Some studies have found that the surrounding culture may play a role in the contribution of self-compassion and self-criticism, depending on how they have traditionally been valued in the culture.
+Some studies have found that the surrounding culture may contribute to the amount of self-compassion and self-criticism, depending on how these have traditionally been valued in the culture.
 It might be good to look at the culture of the university.
 Is self-criticism also common among the staff?
-In an environment where criticism is rampant, practicing self-compassion can seem challenging.
+In an environment where criticism is rampant, practicing self-compassion can feel challenging.

 Compassionate pedagogy provides an essential perspective on this, delving into how a more compassionate attitude could and should be added to teaching.
 Valuing compassion as a professional quality and an element of the ethics of education could very well also help in the critical atmosphere of the university world, as Nyyti Ry's project The compassion in higher education has shown.
 On an individual level, you can start learning self-compassion with Aalto's Power of Self-compassion online course.